retry51776/notes/psychlogy/README.md

 - choice 3.
 Self improvement to resolve problem.
   - 3.1 listen other | observe problem
-    - 3.1.1 bad decision `already know what went wrong`
+    - 3.1.1 bad decision `aka attention problem`
-      - missing knowledge;
-      - lack of training;
-      - improve process design;
+      - improve workflow design;
+      - more workflow training;
-    - 3.1.2 missing skill `have an idea of what need to learn`
+    - 3.1.2 missing knowledge `have an idea of what need to learn`
-      - lack of motivation;
+      - get motivation;
-      - lack of resource;
+      - get resource;
-    - 3.1.3 psychology problem `root to multiple problems`
+    - 3.1.3 deeper psychology problem `root to multiple problems`
-      - attention?
       - association?
         - personal bias? `dilute bias`
         - unaware preconception? `identify preconception cause problem, what causes association, how to reduce association`